michaellam9/bizhacks-2018/README.md

 # BizHacks 2018 Project

-We won BizHacks 2018 with this project.
+We won BizHacks 2018 over 40 teams with this project.
 Each team member of 5 received a MacBook Pro.

 See `BizHacksFinal.pdf` for presentation deck.